alpacaxander/dockercylc/README.md

 docker build -t cylc PathToDockerfile

-docker run -it -v ABSOLUTE_PATH_TO_SUITE_FOLDER:/dockercylc/suitename -p 5800:5800 cylc
+docker run -it -v PATH:/dockercylc/suitename -p 5800:5800 cylc

+Where PATH is the absolute path to the folder containing a suite.rc file

 Go to localhost:5800 on any web browser.
 You'll see a cylc gui.
 Run the suite.